quon-titative-biology/scAlign/README.md

 #### TODO: Supervised and partially supervised tutorial.
 #### TODO: Pancreas islet multi-dataset alignment.

+## R Package and Bioconductor

+Bioconductor for now will only support the Linux version of scAlign.
+For Windows and Mac please download the package directly from [github](https://github.com/quon-titative-biology/).

 ## Package requirements

 Guide to installing python and tensorflow on different operating systems.